Annabelle-m/html-css-exercice-bonus/README.md

-## Objectif
+## Objective

-Ce projet consiste à reproduire une maquette web en HTML et CSS, en respectant un design précis et en intégrant un comportement responsive.
+This project consists of reproducing a web mockup in HTML and CSS, respecting a precise design and integrating responsive behavior.

 ---

-## Contexte
+## Context

-Ce projet a été réalisé dans le cadre de ma formation afin de renforcer mes compétences en intégration web et en responsive design.
+This project was carried out as part of my training in order to strengthen my skills in web integration and responsive design.
-L’objectif était de transformer une maquette en site web fonctionnel, tout en respectant les contraintes d’affichage sur différents écrans.
+The objective was to transform a mockup into a functional website while respecting display constraints on different screen sizes.

 ---

-## Fonctionnalités
+## Features

-* Intégration d’une maquette en HTML / CSS
+* Integration of a mockup in HTML / CSS
-* Mise en page structurée (header, sections, footer)
+* Structured layout (header, sections, footer)
-* Responsive design avec media queries
+* Responsive design with media queries
-* Adaptation mobile / tablette / desktop
+* Adaptation for mobile / tablet / desktop

 ---

-## Technologies utilisées
+## Technologies Used

 * HTML5
 * CSS3